Research Associate II, Biochemistry & Structural Biology – Vividion Therapeutics – San Diego, CA

-The successful candidate will be experienced with intact protein TOF to characterize engagement of covalent small molecules to purified proteins.
+The successful candidate will be experienced with recombinant protein expression and purification.
+BS/MS with 2+ years of experience in biochemistry or related…

 Research Associate II, Biochemistry & Structural Biology – Vividion Therapeutics – San Diego, CA

-The successful candidate will be experienced with intact protein TOF to characterize engagement of covalent small molecules to purified proteins.
+The successful candidate will be experienced with recombinant protein expression and purification.
+BS/MS with 2+ years of experience in biochemistry or related…